Jean28518/libre-workspace/docs/source/setup/installation.rst

 .. note::

     The server needs access to the internet to download the necessary packages.
-As DNS-Server `OpenDNS <https://www.opendns.com/>`_  is used.
+As DNS-Server `Quad9 <https://www.quad9.net/>`_  is used.

 10. Your login at the web interface is "Administrator" with the password you set in step 6.